VirToReal/CNC_gcode-to-reprap-converter/README.md

 Modified by me

 What it does?
-- convert pycam (or other cnc) g-code files into reprap gcode (just tested with marlin-firmware for now).
+- convert pycam/heekscnc (or other cnc) g-code files into reprap gcode (just tested with marlin-firmware for now).

 Added features:
 - Adding Feedrates for Traveling/Cutting/Z-Movements
 - Added support for hudbrogs Visualisation in Octoprint / http://gcode.ws (https://github.com/hudbrog/gCodeViewer/)
+- Added support for converting HeeksCNC G-Codes (Based on emc2b post processor)

 Hope this is for some use